BackProduction animal courses

 On this course you will learn:

-This course is taught via distance learning (you may know it as continuing education, distance education or continuing professional development) by a recognised international expert in his field.
+This course is taught via distance learning (you may know it as continuing education, distance education or continuing professional development) by a recognised international expert in her field.
 In this course, you will use a mixture of provided information, textbooks, literature, and online sessions to support and consolidate your learning.

 In-depth part-time study 24 teaching weeks spread over a 7-8 month period

 Learning materials and facilities

 Due to COVID-19, contact workshops may have to be virtual.
 Please check your Stream site once enrolled for the current information or contact firstname.lastname@example.org for the current information before you enrol.

 The workshop is an opportunity for real-time interaction with your class and lecturer.
 Together you can build on the knowledge you’ve gained on the course through small group teaching, practical sessions and discussions of experiences in your own practice.

 For the best workshop experience, we recommend that you attend in real-time.
 While attendance is highly-recommended it is not compulsory in order to pass the course.

 Dates and Timings*

 |Course start||July 2020|